twinfoundation/api/packages/api-models/docs/reference/interfaces/IConflictResponse.md

 # Interface: IConflictResponse

-The request resulted in a conflicting operation, see the error field for more details.
+The request resulted in a conflicting operation, see the content for more details.

 ## Properties